 Kay Sayer, a local quilting teacher and founding member of York Heritage Quilters' Guild, along with some students and quilting friends, formed Rouge Valley Quilters' Guild in 1980.
 It attracted 70 members initially and has grown.

-To learn more about joining our guild, please click here.
+To learn more about becoming a member of the guild, please click here.